openexp/openexp/README.md

 # install dependencies
 npm install

+# plug it in
-## plug in your openbci dongle
+plug in your openbci dongle
-## change "/dev/tty.usbserial-DNXXXXXX" to the name of your dongle on line 37 in index.js (we'll change this soon)
+change "/dev/tty.usbserial-DNXXXXXX" to the name of your dongle on line 37 in index.js (we'll change this soon)

 # to deploy
 node index.js